accurascan/AccuraMRZ-Android-SDK/README.md

     // Pass 'all' for accepting MRZs of all countries
     // or you can pass respective country codes of countries whose MRZ you want to accept.
 Eg:- 'IND', 'USA', 'TUN', etc. cameraView.setMRZCountryCodeList("all");

+    // Set 1,2,3,... for wait till the number of frame if face not detecing from the document
+    // or set 0 then it'll not detect face cameraView.setDetectFaceCustomization(3)

     cameraView.setView(linearLayout) // To add camera view
             .setCameraFacing(0) // // To set selfie(1) or rear(0) camera.